chrisbarnettster/chrisbarnettster.github.io/index.md

 title: Home
 ---

-# Welcome to My Blog!
+# Welcome!

-This is the homepage of my blog.
+This is the index page of my blog.

 Check out my latest posts: